 For those of you who continued to be gripped by my travelogue, you will remember our ride from the airport to the safari and then to Abaana’s Hope, where our trainings were held.
 We had a rookie driver named Rodgers (no relation to Aaron).
 He was slow, unsure of himself, and spoke in such a quiet manner we ended up guessing at what he was saying.

-round draft pick from UW-Platteville, today’s driver, Otim (oh-team) was a Heisman trophy winning #1 pick in the Ugandan driver draft.
+If Rodgers was an 8round draft pick from UW-Platteville, today’s driver, Otim (oh-team) was a Heisman trophy winning #1 pick in the Ugandan driver draft.
 He has made the trip from Abaana’s Hope to Entebbe at least 50 times, speaks loudly and clearly, and doesn’t make a stop where he does not seem to know somebody.
 He should run for mayor.

 He is also an aggressively safe driver.
 That might seem oxymoronic, but to be slow and indecisive is to make all trips much, much longer.
 Suzanne, one of the missionaries at Abaana’s Hope, calls driving in Uganda one giant game of chicken!
 I can verify it is an apt description.